 - Poor Composition.
 Too many objects can ruin the balance of an image.
 You are striving to achieve just the right amount of detail to allow the viewer to observe the moment.
 Everyone can take a photo but not everyone really looks at the scene and decides on the best angle to effectively capture the moment.

-Cropping: Do not over crop a photograph.
+Cropping: Do not overcrop a photograph.
 Leave enough space for a potential buyer to overlay text.
 They may need to put a headline on your photo.
 Example below.
-I could have cropped the sky for better balance but perhaps someone wants to put.
-“Hawaii, plan your honeymoon today”.
-Think commercially!
+I could have cropped the sky for better balance but perhaps someone wants to write.

-I started in May last year and made $1.75.
-July 2017, I made $10 and recently I am making $30 to $40 dollars.
+Stock Photography Income Guide – I started in May 2017 last year and I made $1.75 online.
+July 2017, I made $10 and recently I am making $30 to $40 dollars a month.
 It takes time but once you have uploaded it is a cumulative effect.
 It is not a get rich fast scheme, it may get you a new tripod though!